 Machine Learning Services (R, Python) in SQL Server 2017

 SQL Server 2017 Machine Learning Services is an add-on to a database engine instance, used for executing R and Python code on SQL Server.
+The feature includes Microsoft R and Python packages for high-performance predictive analytics and machine learning.
 Code runs in an extensibility framework, isolated from core engine processes, but fully available to relational data as stored procedures, as T-SQL script containing R or Python statements, or as R or Python code containing T-SQL.

 If you previously used SQL Server 2016 R Services, Machine Learning Services in SQL Server 2017 is the next generation of R support, with updated versions of base R, RevoScaleR, MicrosoftML, and other libraries introduced in 2016.